jenciso/newblog/content/blog/create-a-simple-spring-boot-application-with-gradle/index.md

 }
 ```

-At this point, you could build and run the spring boot application
+At this point, you could build and run the application

 ```shell
 ./gradlew bootJar